edu27/omnipay-redsys-eseperio/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP >7.1 This package implements RedSys (formerly Sermepa) support for Omnipay.

-This is an extension of the original package by [nazka](nazka/sermepa-omnipay) which seems to be stalled since years ago.
+This is an improved version of the original package by [nazka](nazka/sermepa-omnipay) which seems to be stalled since years ago.

 This package features:

 - Support for Omnipay 3.X